Northteq/Creekridge_Portal/README.md

 Steps to follow when you are ready to push your code:
 ------------------------------------------------------
+1. Commit the files in which you've made modifications in your local repository.
-1. Right click your project in Eclipse, Team > Synchronize Workspace
+2. Right click your project in Eclipse, Team > Synchronize Workspace
-2. The Team Synchronizing screen will appear showing the files in which there are differences between the remote repository and your local repository.
+3. The Team Synchronizing screen will appear showing the files in which there are differences between the remote repository and your local repository.
-3. Right click > "Overwrite" for local files that are unrelated to the files you are working on.
+4. Right click > "Overwrite" for local files that are unrelated to the files you are working on.
-4. For files you are working on that have conflicts, right click > "Merge" and carefully merge your code with the remote file.
+5. For files you are working on that have conflicts, right click > "Merge" and carefully merge your code with the remote file.
-5. Right click on the project and click "Add to Index"
+6. Right click on the project and click "Add to Index"
-6. Click on the "Pull" icon.
+7. Click on the "Pull" icon.
-7. The remote files should now be in your local repository.
+8. The remote files should now be in your local repository.
-8. Commit code to your local repository for files you have modified.
+9. Commit code to your local repository for files you have modified.
-9. Push to github
+10. Push to github